Argonum-Clever2/mike/README.md

 ### The Third Step

 #### the Jaccard coefficient
-compute the jaccard coefficient for pairwire, and then will generate the file named jaccard.txt in destination_path
+compute the pairwise Jaccard coefficient, and then will generate the file named jaccard.txt in destination_path
 ```bash

 ./mike compute -l ABSOLUTE_PATH/sketched_filelist -L ABSOLUTE_PATH/sketched_filelist -d DIRPATH